 3. What are the penalties?

-In the city of Las Vegas, violating NRS 484B.307 carries a $305 fine.
-Every city and county imposes its own punishments, but the fine is doubled if the traffic signal was in a work zone.
+In the city of Las Vegas, violating NRS 484B.307 carries a $305 civil penalty.
+Every city and county imposes its own punishments, but the civil penalty is doubled if the traffic signal was in a work zone.
 Learn more about Nevada work zone penalties.

 Unlike California, Nevada law does not have traffic “infractions.”
-Instead, running a red light is prosecuted as a misdemeanor in Nevada.
-The maximum misdemeanor penalties are $1,000 in fines and/or six (6) months in jail, but incarceration hardly ever happens in traffic ticket cases.2
+Instead, running a red light is prosecuted as a civil infraction in Nevada.
+The maximum penalties are $500 in civil penalties.2

 Nevada courts usually lessen charges for disobeying a traffic light to a non-moving violation, which has much lesser penalties.
 Scroll down to learn more.
-(For cases in California, please see our page on Vehicle Code 21453 VC -- tickets for running a red light in California.
+(For cases in California, please see our page on Vehicle Code 21453 VC).

 4. Can I get the charge reduced to a non-moving violation?